samiulengineer/dubai_satellite_image_segmentation/README.md

 ## Setup

-Create a new environment and install dependency from `requirement.txt`file.
 Before start training check the variable inside config.yaml i.e. `height`, `in_channels`.
 Asuming that you have images in `image.jpg` and masks in `mask.png` format and data directory looks like following you can directly go for [training](##Training) skip the below part.

 ```
 --dataset
     --Tile1
         --images
-            --image.jpg
+            --image.png
             ..
         --masks
             --mask.png
             ..
     --Tile2
         --images
-            --image.jpg
+            --image.png
             ..
         --masks
             --mask.png